 Your Property Rights Are Important

 If you need help with zoning regulations or any other real estate issue, contact us.
 We are experienced real estate attorneys in Georgia.
 Our practice focuses only on real estate issues and litigation.
 We practice in one area of law, and we do it extremely well.
-To schedule your free phone consultation, call us at: 770-888-7707.
+To schedule your phone consultation, call us at: 770-888-7707.